 7. Sony Alpha 6700

-Best For: APS-C users wanting advanced autofocus and improved low-light video capabilities in a compact body.
+Best for: APS-C users seeking advanced autofocus and enhanced low-light video capabilities in a compact body.

 The Sony Alpha 6700 represents a significant upgrade in Sony’s APS-C line, bringing many features from its full-frame counterparts.
-It sports a new 26.0MP APS-C Exmor R BSI CMOS sensor and the BIONZ XR processor, which contribute to improved low-light performance and dynamic range compared to older APS-C models.
+It features a new 26.0MP APS-C Exmor R BSI CMOS sensor and the BIONZ XR processor, which enhance low-light performance and dynamic range compared to older APS-C models.
 Images show good detail and manageable noise up to ISO 12800.

 A key highlight is its AI Processing Unit, which significantly enhances autofocus accuracy and subject recognition, allowing it to perform well even in challenging low-light environments (AF sensitivity down to -3 EV).
 The 5-axis in-body image stabilization provides up to 5 stops of compensation, crucial for sharp handheld photos and stable video in dim light.